StringJAX/jaxvacua/documentation/source/index.rst

 A generalisation to a wider class of applications is work in progress.

-The introduction gives a summary of the physiccal and mathematical context and aim of the library, which serves to give a broad overview to the structure and code of the library.
+The introduction gives a summary of the physical and mathematical context and aim of the library.
 The tutorials show how to use the library on a code level and give several examples.

 If you find this work useful, please cite::